Jassa-gamer/Monkey-Type-Theme/README.md

 # Monkey Type Theme
- This is one of my fav theam for monkrey type website
+These are some of my fav monkey type themes